sagihaider/BibTeX_2_BibItem/README.md

 Clone the repository "https://github.com/sagihaider/BibTeX_2_BibItem.git" into the desired folder

+***

-Save your references list into a BibTex file name 'refs.bib'
+Save your references list into a BibTex file name 'refs.bib'.
+Note: Best way of doing is to copy the bixtex files from GoogleScholar.

+***

 Open terminal on MAC and run command in step 2 and step 3